-Details of the Company's remuneration policy are contained in the Remuneration Report within the Company's latest Annual Report, at pages 10 to 12.
+Details of the Company's remuneration policy are contained in the Remuneration Report within the Company's latest 2017 Annual Report.

-8.3.
 Equity-Based Remuneration Scheme

 The Company does not have an Employee Share Option Plan (ESOP) and has not issued equity-based remuneration (including shares and options) to Directors or Senior Management.